-We’re giving the little blue penguin a fighting chance of reversing its population decline around New Zealand, through pest control and habitat restoration.
+We’re giving the Little Penguin a fighting chance of reversing the population decline happening around New Zealand.

-Places for Penguins started on the Miramar peninsula in Wellington during Wellington’s Seaweek in 2007.
+Places for Penguins started in Tarakina Bay during Wellington’s Seaweek in 2007.
 It was built on other Forest & Bird and community penguin protection projects at Gisborne, New Plymouth, Oamaru and the West Coast.

 The nesting program was test-launched in Oamaru and there are now 300 nest boxes in the Oamaru area and 250 nest boxes in the Wellington area.
 This keeps dogs out of nests and gives penguins ready-built homes.

 Penguin protection is a real community effort; at Miramar Peninsula, local residents, Forest & Bird members, the Breaker Bay & Moa Point Progressive Assn, Seatoun School, Wellington High School, Strathmore School, Wellington Zoo, Wellington City Council & Greater Wellington Regional Council are all participating in the project.

 Lifecycle and distribution

 Little Penguins are one of the few coastal birds that live close to urban areas making cars and dogs a real threat.
 Despite its fiesty nature, this pint-sized penguin has only has 6000 breeding pairs to its name.
 More

 Little Penguins are in danger of being hit by cars when they cross roads to access natural burrows on the opposite side and also when returning to the sea.
 To reduce these penguin road deaths artificial burrows in the form of specially designed boxes are placed on the seaward side of a road.
 These boxes provide some protection from dogs and cats and increase the number of potential nesting sites along the coast.
 Thanks to an Infinity Foundation grant, we have installed a nest camera to gain a good picture of their breeding patterns!
 More